-Walkaround lense – Canon 24-70mm 2.8.
+Walkaround lens – Canon 24-70mm 2.8.
 Great for shooting the majority of situations.

 Close-up shots – Canon 50mm 1.8.
-Cheap lense that’ll help you get lots of lovely close ups with the so-called ‘blown out’ depth of eld look.
+Cheap lens that’ll help you get lots of lovely close-ups with the so-called ‘blown out’ depth of eld look.

 For longer range stuff – Canon 70-200mm 2.8.
 Get the more expensive one with image stabilization, as it’ll pay off.
 Renting is always an option when you’re starting out.

 Tripod – all important.
-Too many beginners think shooting handheld 90% of the time is somehow cool because they saw a still of their favourite indie DP doing it one time.
+Too many beginners think shooting handheld 90% of the time is somehow cool because they saw a still of their favorite indie DP doing it one time.

-Slider – not entirely necessarily when you’re first starting out, but prices have come down a lot and it’s such an awesome affect that you’ll love seeing in your films!
+Slider – not entirely necessary when you’re first starting out, but prices have come down a lot and it’s such an awesome effect that you’ll love seeing in your films!